Trusted Ridgeland Attorneys

 Pursuing a Step-Parent Adoption

 Adoption is a process through which a legal parent-child status is created between people who do not have a biological relationship.
+Without a formal adoption, step-parents do not have access to the legal rights or responsibility of a parent.
 Once the adoption is finalized, the adoptive step-parent and the child have the same rights and obligations with respect to each other that biological parents and children have.
-As a practical matter, when an adoption is approved, your adopted stepchild may take your last name and update their birth certificate.
+As a practical matter, when adoption is approved, your adopted stepchild may take your last name and update their birth certificate.
 Furthermore, your stepchild will inherit from you just as a biological child would.

 Uncontested Step-Parent Adoptions